-The Key Trustee KMS, used in conjunction with Key Trustee Server and Key HSM, provides HSM-based protection of stored key material.
-The Key Trustee KMS generates encryption zone key material locally on the KMS and then encrypts this key material using an HSM-generated key.
-The Key Trustee KMS remains the recommended key management solution for HDFS encryption for most production scenarios.
+The Ranger Key Management System (KMS), used in conjunction with Key Trustee Server and Key HSM, provides HSM-based protection of stored key material.
+The Ranger KMS generates encryption zone key material locally on the KMS and then encrypts this key material using an HSM-generated key.
+The Ranger KMS remains the recommended key management solution for HDFS encryption for most production scenarios.

 In addition to applying encryption to the data layer of a Cloudera cluster, encryption can also be applied at the network layer, to encrypt communications among nodes of the cluster.
 See Encryption Mechanisms Overview for more information.

 Encryption does not prevent administrators with full access to the cluster from viewing sensitive data.
 To obfuscate sensitive data, including PII, the cluster can be configured for data redaction.